 University of Florida’s Department of Tourism, Hospitality and Event Management has world-class programs and an internationally renowned, diverse faculty.
-It is home to more than 750 students from over 25 countries.
-The University of Florida campus is located “where nature and culture meet” – in the city of Gainesville, which has been repeatedly named one of the top places to live in the U.S. The state of Florida has a dynamic hospitality and tourism industry which receives more than 100 million of visitors annually.
+The University of Florida campus is located “where nature and culture meet” – in the city of Gainesville, which has been repeatedly named one of the top places to live in the U.S. The state of Florida has a dynamic hospitality and tourism industry that receives more than 100 million visitors annually.
 It is a great place to live, study and make lifelong friends, professional connections and research collaborations.

 Any specific questions regarding the application process should be directed to the graduate coordinator: THEMgrad@hhp.ufl.edu